Supersession about the Ruling on Menstruation and Postpartum Periods of Women

 يَا أَيُّهَا الَّذِينَ آَمَنُوا إِذَا قُمْتُمْ إِلَى الصَّلَاةِ فَاغْسِلُوا وُجُوهَكُمْ وَأَيْدِيَكُمْ إِلَى الْمَرَافِقِ وَامْسَحُوا بِرُءُوسِكُمْ وَأَرْجُلَكُمْ إِلَى الْكَعْبَيْنِ وَإِنْ كُنْتُمْ جُنُبًا فَاطَّهَّرُوا وَإِنْ كُنْتُمْ مَرْضَى أَوْ عَلَى سَفَرٍ أَوْ جَاءَ أَحَدٌ مِنْكُمْ مِنَ الْغَائِطِ أَوْ لَامَسْتُمُ النِّسَاءَ فَلَمْ تَجِدُوا مَاءً فَتَيَمَّمُوا صَعِيدًا طَيِّبًا فَامْسَحُوا بِوُجُوهِكُمْ وَأَيْدِيكُمْ مِنْهُ مَا يُرِيدُ اللَّهُ لِيَجْعَلَ عَلَيْكُمْ مِنْ حَرَجٍ وَلَكِنْ يُرِيدُ لِيُطَهِّرَكُمْ وَلِيُتِمَّ نِعْمَتَهُ عَلَيْكُمْ لَعَلَّكُمْ تَشْكُرُونَ

 Oh, you who believe!
 When you rise to perform the prayer, wash your face and your arms to the elbows, and (with your wet hands) touch over your head and your feet to the ankles.
 If you are in a state of janabah, then purify yourselves.
 If you are ill, on a journey, have come from the place of relieving oneself, or have contacted women, and you do not find water, recourse to clean earth (instead of water and wipe your hands on it) and (with your hands) touch your face and arms.
-God does not desire to cause you any difficulty, but He wishes to purify you, that you may be grateful (Al-Ma’ida 5:6).
+God does not desire to cause you any difficulty, but He wishes to purify you and complete His blessing upon you, so that you may fulfill your duties.
+(Al-Ma’ida 5:6).

 The organs that are commanded to be cleaned during ablution are the arms, face, head and feet.
 What is subject to major ablution (ghusl) is the whole body, and the organs subject to dry ablution are the face and hands.
 Ablution is broken by the filth of urination or defecation.
 The filth caused by menstrual bleeding may, at most, be likened to the filth caused by feces.
 In the verse above and in the related hadiths, there is not a command or a recommendation to remove the urine, feces, or reproductive liquids.
 Then, we cannot interrelate the expression: “He wishes to purify you = لِيُطَهِّرَكُمْ” with the expression about menstruating women: “until they are clean = حَتَّىَ يطَهْرُْنَ”, in order to make a decision about the state of the menstruant.